ataiva-software/vertex/README.md

 Eden creates a _perfect, pristine_ environment for developers and operations teams by combining secrets management, workflow automation, task orchestration, monitoring, analytics, and multi-cloud management into a single, AI-powered suite with production-grade tooling and intelligent automation.

 **Current Status**: Phase 4 Complete - All phases successfully implemented.
 The Eden DevOps Suite is now production-ready with comprehensive testing, CI/CD pipeline, and deployment automation.
+All components have been fully implemented with production-ready code, replacing all previously mocked implementations.

 ### Core Components